Using Zoom Breakout Rooms

-- You must ALWAYS use the students' email addresses that are listed in Blackboard to populate the csv file (@my.athens.edu).
+- You must ALWAYS use the students' email addresses that are listed in Canvas to populate the csv file (@my.athens.edu).

 - Students can change their preferred email address in Athens State Online (ex: @gmail), so using a list of those email addresses would break the csv upload.

-- Once you have created a csv with students' official email addresses from Blackboard or the Registrar's office, you can pre-assign breakout rooms with a csv upload.
+- Once you have created a csv with students' official email addresses from Canvas or the Registrar's office, you can pre-assign breakout rooms with a csv upload.